MichaelOppong731/alx-system_engineering-devops/README.md

-File 0-current_working_directory prints the current working dirctory
+This is the first work